haetae-org/haetae/packages/haetae/readme.md

 # `haetae`

-The main user-friendly package recommended to most of users of Haetae.
+The main recommended user-friendly package for most of the users of Haetae.

 Refer to the official documentation website.